 John teaches courses relating to sustainable food systems at the University of Massachusetts Amherst where he provides leadership for the undergraduate program in Sustainable Food and Farming.
 He continues to investigate ways in which students are encouraged to explore personal growth and community responsibility through service, reflection and dialogue.
 His greatest professional joy is to watch young people find their calling (especially when it relates to local food and farming).
 He was instrumental in helping to initiate student projects at UMass such as the Permaculture Initiative, the UMass Student Farm, GardenShare, and the Real Food Challenge.
 He received the highest honor awarded a teacher at UMass in 2008 with the University Distinguished Teacher Award.
 John earned his Ph.D. degree from Cornell University.
 He teaches Botany for Gardeners and Agricultural Systems Thinking online.
 More Information.

 Susan is a master teacher in the Stockbridge School of Agriculture, well-recognized for her commitment to student learning.
-She received the Outstanding Teacher Award from the College of Natural Resources in 2017.
+She received the Outstanding Teacher Award from the College of Natural Resources in 2017 as well as the Outstanding Teacher in the College of Natural Resources and Environment in both 1995 and 2005 and the Outstanding Advisor in the College of Natural Resources and Environment in 1999.
 Susan earned her Ph.D. from the University of California Davis and teaches Post-harvest Handling of Fruits and Vegetables, and Introduction to Botany online.
 More information.

 Masoud’s activities at the University of Massachusetts include serving as the Crops, Dairy, Livestock, Equine team leader for UMass Extension, state contact person for nutrient and manure management, pasture management, and agronomic crop production.
 Other major outreach activities include statewide presentations and workshops on various topics, State Coordinator and State Host of New England Green Pastures.
 His research program is focused on sustainable food and farming systems with special emphasis in using various cover crops to maintain soil health and to enhance environmental quality.
 He is the author or co-author of four books including, Seed Dormancy and Germination (2000), Postharvest Physiology (1997), Sustainable Agriculture (1996), and Maximizing Crop Yield (1995).
 Masoud earned his Ph.D. from the University of Massachusetts and teaches Pasture Management online.
 More information.